 In many ways, the site survey is a historical project as much as an ecological one.
 In addition to studying the current landscape, we are researching the region's Holocene and pre-settlement vegetation history, and geological records from Oak Spring and Loudon County.
 The area also has a rich Native American and European settlement history, which we plan to explore.

-The potential for wildlife habitat improvements, restoration, and recreation for Oak Spring scholars and guests is considerable, and we look forward to sharing our progress in November.
+The potential for wildlife habitat improvements, restoration, and recreation for Oak Spring scholars and guests is considerable, and we look forward to sharing our progress.